 Robert Cialdini’s suggestion to help and do favors, so you win influence, is a misguided suggestion.
 It can help, but if you use it as your primary strategy, it won’t help.

 Contrary to what old me used to think, I’ve learned that influence can be best won by making favors a small part of your strategy and that ideally, it’s not a strategy.
-I’ve learned that by charging what you’re worth, having boundaries with what you’ll do for free to help and what you won’t do for free—that wins you respect and will help you garner a stronger kind of influence.Opinions expressed here by Contributors are their own.
+I’ve learned that by charging what you’re worth, having boundaries with what you’ll do for free to help and what you won’t do for free—that wins you respect and will help you garner a stronger kind of influence.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.